-- Popular Article2012The singing farmers of the forestThe Hindu in School, 21 November
+- Popular Article2012The land of the fungusThe Hindu in School, 15 August

 - Popular Article2012The talking treeThe Hindu in School, 5 December

 - Popular Article2012Kosi: a river that can’t be pinned downThe Hindu in School, 29 August

 - Poster2012Poster for public information campaigns to dissuade people from "rescuing" leopard cubsOctober 2012Download